How long to get black belt in bjj

 Creation of a positive and inclusive learning environment

-See also How long is 160 minutes
+See also How long is a cbt valid for

 Belt Promotion Guidelines and Requirements